Dog Training--Essential Life Skills

 Location: Playroom at Carla Cumming Sojonky Adoption Centre

-Essential Life Skills is part of a program of classes that we’ll be offering in 2018.
+Essential Life Skills is part of a program of classes that are offering.
 Watch out for:

 - Enhanced Life Skills for graduates of the Essentials Class